tgirke/rcf/pages/manuals/manuals_hpcc-aws-cluster_setup.md

 * Key Name
   * Choose your Key Name from the list
 * VPC ID
-  * Choose any of the avaiable options
+  * Choose any of the available options
 * Master Subnet ID
-  * Choose any of the avaiable options
+  * Choose any of the available options
 * IAM User Name
   * Choose your IAM User Name from the list